 Reap what you sow

 Make the most of cooking outdoors and enjoying every second in your garden before the weather starts to cool off.
-Fire up the BBQ whether it’s a disposable BBQs for days out, or a massive family grill perfect for big summer gatherings.
+Fire up the BBQ, whether it’s a disposable BBQ for days out, or a massive family grill perfect for summer feasts.
 Don’t forget all your barbecue accessories, like coal, utensils skewers for kebabs and of course BBQ brushes for cleaning up when you’re done.

 August is great for getting out there and enjoying your little slice of the great outdoors, so make sure you have somewhere to relax in comfort and style.
+Find time to slow down and just be.
 Put your feet up – you’ve earned it.
-If you haven’t already, invest in some outdoor furniture – pefect for extending your living space outdoors.
+If you haven’t already, choose a spot (or a few places if you’re lucky) where you can put some outdoor furniture – perfect for extending your living space outdoors.

 Enticing the kids outdoors and away from screen time is no mean feat but when will there be a better chance for achieving it than over the summer holidays?
-Arm yourself with a range of fun outdoor games everyone can get involved with for some healthy competition.
+Arm yourself with a range of fun garden games everyone can get involved with for some healthy competition.
 And a paddling pool is just the thing for some fun water games when it’s a hot day.
 You’re sure to be onto a winner – who doesn’t love to be outdoors splashing around, exploring and playing games?
+And if you’re looking to create some fun shade for little ones, how about their very own play house?

 Always remember to stay safe in the sun by covering up and protecting your skin.
-In addition to hats and sunglasses don’t forget the sun cream – even on the mildest day, the sun can be powerful.
+As well as hats and sunglasses, sun cream is essential – even on the mildest day, the sun can be powerful.

 Fruit and Veg